 These verses do not refer to a personal self-effort at endurance that results in one's eternal salvation.
 Some Bible teachers explain these passages as applying to the physical deliverance of Israel who trust in the Savior during the Tribulation.
-For instance, J. Vernon McGee in his Vol. 4 on Matt.
-10:22 says this is referring to the fact that the Lord will be able to keep His own during this three year period..
-Similarly, he says that Matt.
-24:13 means that "the Lord will be able to keep His own during the Great Tribulation period" and on Rev. 21:7: "all true believers are overcomers (I John 5:4-5), so this promise is not just for the 'spiritually elite.' "
+For instance, J. Vernon McGee in his Vol. 4 on Matthew 10:22 says this is referring to the fact that the Lord will be able to keep His own during this three year period..
+Similarly, he says that Matthew 24:13 means that "the Lord will be able to keep His own during the Great Tribulation period" and on Revelation 21:7: "all true believers are overcomers (I John 5:4-5), so this promise is not just for the 'spiritually elite.' "

 What About Matthew 24:13?
 (From Eternal Security of the Believer)

 Reply: I John 2:3-4 says: "And hereby we do know that we know him, if we keep his commandments.
 He that saith, I know him, and keepeth not his commandments, is a liar, and the truth is not in him."

 We cannot make an assumption that the commandments given to Christians by Jesus Christ are the same commandments God gave, through Moses, to Israel under the first covenant.
 "Commandments" in the New Testament usually means something more than the Decalogue (Ten Commandments).
 When John speaks of the Mosaic Law or the Ten Commandments, he always uses the Greek word for law which is "nomos."
 When he speaks about the teachings or instructions of Jesus in regard to loving one another he uses "entole."
 I John 2:3-4 is referring to the commandments of Christ Jesus: